ztizzlegaming/CSGOWinBig/README.md

   * [Lines 5, 6, and 7 of default.php](https://github.com/ztizzlegaming/CSGOWinBig/blob/master/src/php/default.php#L5)
   * [Line 14 of settings.php](https://github.com/ztizzlegaming/CSGOWinBig/blob/master/src/php/SteamAuthentication/steamauth/settings.php#L14)
   * [Line 30 of support-ticket.php](https://github.com/ztizzlegaming/CSGOWinBig/blob/master/src/php/support-ticket.php#L30)
+  * [Line 6 of bot-withdraw.php](https://github.com/ztizzlegaming/CSGOWinBig/blob/master/src/php/bot-withdraw.php#L6).
+For this, you will need to enter the 64bit ID of your Steam bot.
+You can find this in the bot's profile url, or on websites such as http://steamrep.com.
 * Here is an example of my passwords.txt:
 {"default-password":"YOUR DATABASE PASSWORD","steamAPIKey":"YOUR STEAM API KEY"}